LEMUR: Learned Multi-Vector Retrieval: Introduction

-Due to their better expressivity enabled by more fine-grained token-level representations, multi-vector models tend to have superior accuracy compared to single-vector models in IR applications \citep[e.g.,][]{khattab2021relevance,thakur2021beir,lin2023fine}.
-This has motivated the rapid development of novel multi-vector models.
-After the introduction of ColBERT and ColBERTv2 \citep{santhanam2022colbertv2}, better-performing~\cite{xiao-etal-2024-jina, amini2025lfm2, clavie2025jacolbertv2} and more memory-efficient~\citep{takehi2025fantastic} multi-vector models have been introduced.
-In addition to retrieval from text corpora, multi-vector models such as ColPali~\citep{faysse2025colpali} have recently achieved state-of-the-art results in visual document retrieval~\citep{gunther2025jina, xu2025llama, teiletche2025modernvbert}.
+Due to their greater expressiveness enabled by fine-grained token-level representations, multi-vector models tend to have superior accuracy compared to single-vector models in IR applications~\citep[e.g.,][]{khattab2021relevance, thakur2021beir, lin2023fine}.
+This has motivated the rapid development of new multi-vector models.
+After the introduction of ColBERT and ColBERTv2~\citep{santhanam2022colbertv2}, better-performing~\citep{xiao-etal-2024-jina, amini2025lfm2, clavie2025jacolbertv2, GTE-ModernColBERT, chaffin2026colbert} and more memory-efficient~\citep{takehi2025fantastic} multi-vector models have been introduced.
+In addition to retrieval from text corpora, multi-vector models such as ColPali~\citep{faysse2025colpali} have recently achieved state-of-the-art results in visual document retrieval~\citep{gunther2025jina, xu2025llama, teiletche2025modernvbert, moreira2026nemotron}.

-The improvement in the retrieval accuracy of multi-vector models comes at the expense of increased retrieval latency.
+The improvement in the retrieval accuracy of multi-vector models comes at the cost of higher retrieval latency.
 This has motivated the development of multi-vector similarity search algorithms and systems, such as PLAID~\citep{santhanam2022colbertv2}, DESSERT~\citep{engels2023dessert}, EMVB~\citep{nardini2024efficient}, and IGP~\citep{bian2025igp}.
-These methods rely on \emph{token-level pruning} of documents as the first step of their pipeline: they first retrieve the most similar document tokens from the collection of all the document tokens for each query token, and then limit the search to the documents containing the selected tokens.
-However, token-level similarity between a query token and a document token is an inaccurate proxy for the MaxSim similarity of the query-document pair containing them \citep{lee2023rethinking,jayaram2024muvera}.
-Thus, a large set of documents has to be reranked to reach accurate results, which leads to prohibitively high latency at high recall levels.
+These methods rely on \emph{token-level pruning} of documents as the first step of their pipelines.
+For each query token, they first retrieve the most similar document tokens from the collection of all document tokens, and then restrict the search to documents containing the selected tokens.
+However, token-level similarity between a query token and a document token is an inaccurate proxy for the MaxSim similarity of the corresponding query-document pair~\citep{lee2023rethinking, jayaram2024muvera}.
+Consequently, a large candidate set must be reranked to obtain accurate results.